 New this year, we are offering a box lunch specially prepared by the Madison Cheese Shop.
 You can select a turkey and brie sandwich with a raspberry peach champagne jam served on a baguette or a vegetarian sandwich of roasted vegetables and goat cheese drizzled with basil pesto also served on a baguette.
 Included in the meal are chips, a gourmet cookie, and bottled water.
 Visitors are invited to enjoy their lunch in the newly restored Madison Center for History and Culture located on the lower level of Lee's Academy.
 If weather permits, outdoor options will be offered in the tour program booklet.

-Together with generous grants and donations from MHS members and friends, the proceeds of the Tour enables us to continue to preserve and protect our historic properties and to care for our collection of treasures from Madison's rich past, and develop new and engaging educational programming.
+The proceeds from this event enable us to continue to preserve and protect our historic properties, care for our collection of treasures from Madison's rich past, and develop new and engaging educational programming.

 Important Visitor Information

-Admission Fee: $35 prior to the event;$40 day of the event
+Admission Fee: $40 prior to the event; $45 day of the event

-Day of the event: Tickets are available for sale at Lee's Academy - 14 Meetinghouse Lane on the Madison green
+Day of the event: Tickets are available at Lee's Academy - 14 Meetinghouse Lane on the Madison green

 Directions: I-95 North or South to Exit 61.
 Travel south on CT State Route 79 (Durham Road) to US Route 1 (Boston Post Road).
 Take a right turn on US Route 1 and travel a short distance to the west, and make a right onto Meetinghouse Lane on the eastern side of the Madison Green.
 Lee's Academy is located behind the Memorial Town Hall.